-- The matrix of coefficients of the discretized system of algebraic equations depends on the geometry quantities shown in the figure. - Specifically, on the dot product of S (vector normal to face passing by the face center) and d (vector connecting two cell centers). - This dependence on the dot product $\ S\cdot d$ is due to the fact that the coefficients contain the following term,
+- The matrix of coefficients of the discretized system of algebraic equations depends on the geometrical quantities shown in the figure. - Specifically, on the dot product of S (the vector normal to the face passing by the face center) and d (the vector that connects two cell centers). - This dependence on the dot product $S \cdot d$ is due to the fact that the coefficients contain the following term,

-$$\frac{\mathbf{S} \cdot \mathbf{S}}{\mathbf{S} \cdot \mathbf{d}}$$
+$\frac{S\cdot S}{S\cdot d}$